epsi1on/LightNetMatrix/README.md

 # LightNetMatrix
-A simple, lightweight and fast mass double matrix for .NET.
+A simple, lightweight and resonably fast dense double matrix for .NET.
 All codes are packed inside a single class in single .cs file which makes it simply possible to include it into your C# code.

 #Features
 - Reasonable Performance